Forest Hill Silos Mural Project

 Project Overview

-Lockyer Valley Regional Council has been working on a project plan for a potential large scale mural on the GrainCorp silos adjacent to the rail line in Forest Hill.
+Lockyer Valley Regional Council has been working on a project for a large scale mural on the GrainCorp silos adjacent to the rail line in Forest Hill.

 In 2021, Council provided an opportunity for the Forest Hill community, the wider Lockyer Valley Region, as well as potential visitors, to give their ideas on design themes for the artwork.
-Community feedback was collated and analysed (see the Document Library) and will be used to prepare a design brief for prospective artists to submit a design and competence portfolio.
-The consultation on the overall silo mural project and artwork themes conducted in 2021 is closed.
+Community feedback was collated and analysed (see the Document Library) and used to prepare a design brief for prospective artists to submit a design and competence portfolio.

 Consultation Analysis Report Now Available